pmatulis/oasis/index.md

 ## Welcome

-Oasis Internal Arts offers classes in the Chinese healing arts (yiquan, liuhebafa, taichi, et qigong).
+Oasis Internal Arts offers classes in the Chinese healing arts (yiquan, liuhebafa, taichi, and qigong).
 Its mission is to serve as an oasis for the traveller of the modern world.
 People of all ages and body types are welcome here.

 **Pour consulter la version française de cette page [cliquer içi](index-fr.md).**

 ### The practice